jerrod/heroku-buildpack-wordpress-postgres/README.markdown

-# Heroku buildpack: Wordpress on Heroku
+# Heroku buildpack: Wordpress on Heroku with Postgresql

 ### This is a Heroku buildpack for running [Wordpress](http://wordpress.org) on [Heroku](http://heroku.com)